 Now, the moment signifying that the game’s afoot, i.e. that conflict is beginning to finally surface.
 The West recognizes the East, and throws the gauntlet,

-This series of screens depicts the scene where Blair is, after his fit of rage during which he destroyed all means of communications with outer world, finally put in isolation, in position not unlikely MacReady’s from the beginning of the film.
-His trusty bottle of Smirnoff is placed on the table by Fuches.
+This series of screenshots depicts the scene where Blair is, after his fit of rage during which he destroyed all means of communications with the outer world, finally put in isolation; in the position not unlike MacReady in the beginning of the film.
+His bottle of Smirnoff is placed on the table by Fuches.
 While other men leave the shack, MacReady lingers.
-Then he throws his gloves on the table and takes the zip of Blair’s Vodka, exchanging few remarks about trust with him.
+Then he throws his gloves on the table and takes the sip of Blair’s Vodka, exchanging few remarks about trust with Blair.
 Those remarks are important in themselves, but we will not deal with them here.
 Namely, let’s see what these pictures tell us: the throwing of the gloves is in fact a challenge; a throwing of the gauntlet.
 This is what we might call a moment of the recognition.
 It is not necessarily a conscious recognition for we can’t know the thoughts of the characters.
-The drama can only imitate an act, or the thought displayed as an act.
-So, for the integrity of occult plot, it is highly relevant symbolic situation.
+The drama can only imitate an act, or the thought displayed as an outward act.
+So, for the integrity of the occult plot, it is highly relevant symbolic situation.
 Throwing the gauntlet, and sharing a drink consistently displays not that Macready consciously recognized Blair for what he is, but that the plot is at the turning point where hidden conflict begins to surface.
 Furthermore, this is reinforced by constant connecting of actions of the Thing with pictures or objects related to playing a game.
 For instance, in the already treated scene of helicopter departing to Norwegian camp, before camera slides on attentive dog-thing under the tennis table, this is what we see

 Note the tennis racket and the ball.
 Then, after showing us people go about their business, camera switches to first person view of someone or something observing the rec-room.
 And we see this: